Best Diaper Cream

 In our review, each diaper cream was smeared, smelled, touched, and applied countless times to compare performance.

 Ease to Use

-Petrolatum is an active ingredient often found in diaper creams because it has shown to provide an efficient skin barrier without obstructing baby's skin.
+Petrolatum is an active ingredient often found in diaper creams because it provides an efficient skin barrier without obstructing baby's skin.
 However, the processing of petrolatum can produce contamination, resulting in impurities, such as polycyclic aromatic hydrocarbons.
-Products in our review that use petrolatum include Boudreaux's Butt Paste Max Strength, Aquaphor Baby Healing Ointment, Triple Paste Ointment, and A+D Diaper Rash Ointment.
-On the flip side, products that do not use petrolatum include Motherlove Diaper Balm, Earth Mama Diaper Balm, Honest Company Diaper Cream, and GroVia Natural Magic Stick.
+Products in our review that use petrolatum include Boudreaux's Butt Paste Max Strength, Aquaphor Baby Healing Ointment, Triple Paste Ointment, and A+D Original Ointment.
+On the flip side, products that do not use petrolatum include Motherlove Diaper Balm, Earth Mama Diaper Balm, Honest Company Diaper Cream, and the GroVia Natural Magic Stick.
 These top contenders get the job done without petrolatum.
 Which option you choose depends on your goals and concerns about petrolatum; while the jury might still be out on the real potential for harm, we like the idea of limiting exposure to potentially harmful chemicals whenever possible.

 Disposable vs. Cloth Diapers